bobanetwork/boba_legacy/README.md

 ## Documentation

-User focused documentation is available [on the boba docs website](http://docs.boba.network/).
-Developer-focused documention lives in [this folder](https://github.com/omgnetwork/optimism-v2/blob/develop/boba_documentation) and within the service and contract directories.
+User focused documentation is available [on the Boba docs website](http://docs.boba.network/).
+Developer-focused documentation lives in [this folder](https://github.com/omgnetwork/optimism-v2/blob/develop/boba_documentation) and within the service and contract directories.

 ## Community and DAO